 How to save a relationship without trust?
 Learning to have fun together can be a great place to start.
 You can start with playful pillow fights, for instance.
 Running around the room and engaging with each other in a carefree spirit can bring in a lot of laughter and joy, which can be refreshing and also remind you of the good times spent together.

 But, remember, this must be done playfully and not to hurt each other.
-Playing board games like chess, Chinese checkers, and cards are also some fun activities to rebuild trust in a relationship.
+Other fun trust exercises for couples could include playing board games like chess, Chinese checkers, and cards are also some activities to rebuild trust in a relationship.
 Perhaps, on a lazy Sunday afternoon, you can make a snack together and sit down to play a board game.

 Related Reading: 10 Things To Do To Gain Trust Back In A Relationship After Lying